Tomaeto/Frogbot/README.md

 # Frogbot
 Simple Discord Bot using Giphy API, API Ninjas, and Inspirobot API for various commands

+**Bot uses .ini file for API keys and filepaths, NOT included in repo for security purposes**

 Currently adding database functionality for admin tasks such as tracking user's rule infringements (such as banned messages)

 Commands: